What do civil engineers do?

 Civil engineers also must be effective in communicating with the public.
 You may be expected to work with property owners, concerned citizens, city officials, attorneys, and even medical doctors for concerns related to public health measures.

 Why come to Merrimack to study civil engineering?

-State of the art curriculum and laboratories - recognized by the profession of engineering as worthy of accreditation (ABET)
+State of the art curriculum and laboratories - with programs recognized by industry and professionals.
+Our B.S. in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET.

 - A program characterized by its vitality

 If you’re looking for a college that offers a top-notch education, classes where you aren’t lost in the crowd, one-on-one interactions with faculty, and a degree that will draw the interest of the nation’s top companies, you’ll find it at Merrimack.